Original Air Date: November 6, 1959

 Director: Mitchell Leisen

-“Escape Clause” is about a Faustian bargain between a paranoid hypochondriac and the figure of the devil: one man trades his soul for immortality in order to overcome his fear of death.
-The episode originally aired on November 6, 1959 on CBS.
-It was written by Rod Sterling and directed by Mitchell Leisen.
+“Escape Clause” is about a Faustian bargain between a paranoid hypochondriac and an incarnation of the devil –the hypochondriac trades his soul for immortality in order to overcome a fear of death only to discover the true vanity of life absent the threat of death.

 Walter Bedeker (played by David Wayne) is a fearful man who spends his days in bed, bossing around his wife.
 We first encounter his disagreeable personality as he yells at a doctor, calling him a “quack.”
-Walter is a hypochondriac, believing even a slight breeze through a window might kill him.
-When his wife leaves the room, a strange overweight man appears named “Mr. Cadwallader” (a name that bears similarity to a 7th century king), or at least that is the name he goes by today.
+Walter is a hypochondriac, believing even the slightest breeze through a window might kill him.
+When his wife leaves the room, a strange overweight man appears beside his bed named “Mr. Cadwallader” (a name that bears similarity to a 7th century king), or at least that is the name he goes by today.
 He is the personification of the devil (played by Thomas Gomez).

 Mr. Cadwallader offers Walter Bedeker the opportunity to become immortal in exchange for his soul.
 Water, being a vain man, makes one condition – that he not age like a “prune.”
 The devil laughs as they sign the agreement, and even the devil comments on how warm Walter Bedeker keeps his room!
 The one opportunity to void the agreement is to summon the devil and Walter will be killed.